acemod/ACE3/documentation/feature/vehiclelock.md

 ## 1. Overview

 ACE Vehicle Lock is disabled by default.
-This feature adds the ability to lock and unlock vehicles and their inventory using a key.
+This feature adds the ability to lock and unlock vehicles and their inventory using a key, as well as lock picking locked vehicles.

 ### 1.1 Key modes
 The mission maker can choose one or both methods: